For more information on many of these terms see http://www.pcwebopedia.com/

 Asynchronous communication - communication in which the reply is not made immediately after the message is sent, but when the recipient is available.
 Email is asynchronous communication.

 Attribute - a characteristic that can be applied to any selected object.
-These include features such as bold facing text, the margins for a paragraph, size, and color.
+These include features such as bold facing text, the margins, size, and color.
 In designing e-Learning it denotes factors, such as color or movement, that a medium implements.
-In either context, the type of communications desired and characteristics of that topic determine which attributes will best create understanding.
+In either context, the type of communications desired, and characteristics of that topic determine which attributes will best create understanding.
 In a database, it refers to a field.

 Audit trail - a record made by a system of all the places that an individual accesses within a system.
 For example, if Nancy accesses the medical record of Patient Morris, there will be a record of this.
 Looking at the audit trail enables the system administrator to determine whether Nancy breached security with this action.